Skip to content

 • Low barrier of entry: Most retail brokers offer commission-free trading and no account minimums, so you can start investing with as little as $10;

 • Build long-term wealth: Generally, stocks yield a generous annualized return over the long term.
-For example, as of March 7, 2023, the 10-year annualized return for the S&P 500 was 12.9%.
+For example, in March of last year, the 10-year annualized return for the S&P 500 was 12.9%.
 So at the minimum, you’ll be able to stay ahead of inflation.

 Cons